eProsima/vulcanexus/docs/rst/tutorials/core/qos/initial_peers/initial_peers.rst

 .. note::

-    For advanced users, and according to the `RTPS standard <https://www.omg.org/spec/DDSI-RTPS/2.2/PDF>`_ (Section 9.6.1.1), the participant discovery traffic unicast listening ports are defined in the `Well Known Ports <https://fast-dds.docs.eprosima.com/en/latest/fastdds/transport/listening_locators.html?highlight=well%20known#well-known-ports>`_ section of the Fast DDS documentation.
+    (Advanced users) According to the `RTPS standard <https://www.omg.org/spec/DDSI-RTPS/2.2/PDF>`_ (Section 9.6.1.1), the participant discovery traffic unicast listening ports are defined in the `Well Known Ports <https://fast-dds.docs.eprosima.com/en/latest/fastdds/transport/listening_locators.html?highlight=well%20known#well-known-ports>`_ section of the Fast DDS documentation.
     Thus, in this example, the Participant operates in Domain 0 (default domain) and its ID is 1, so its discovery traffic unicast listening port is 7412.
     By default *eProsima Fast DDS* uses as initial peers the metatraffic multicast locators (network addresses).

-    In the last part of the example it is described how to avoid multicast, using unicast and initial peers simultaneously.

-It is required to include the XML file in at least one of the Vulcanexus docker containers.
-As long as they are using multicast to discover each other, the participant with the initial peer set would let the other participant know the address and port through which they will communicate.
+It is required to include the XML file in at least one of the Vulcanexus docker containers, as the participant with the initial peer set would let the other participant know the address and port through which they will communicate.

 .. _initial_peers_ip_address: